longtv2222/IGDB/README.md

 ## Getting Started

 ### Prerequisite
-- Make sure you have Node.js downloaded in your machine.
-Download link: https://nodejs.org/
+- Make sure you have [Node.js](https://nodejs.org/) downloaded in your machine.

 ### Installation
 1. Clone the repository: